browserify/browserify/README.markdown

 Browserify
 ==========

-Browser-side require() for your node modules and npm packages
+Browser-side require() for your node modules and npm packages.

+Just point a javascript file or two at browserify:

 Just point a javascript file or two at browserify and it will walk the AST to read all your `require()`s recursively.
 The resulting bundle has everything you